 It’s difficult for climate scientists from one side to even debate the other, as they should, because politics is inevitably introduced.
 This is a symptom of the corruption of science.
 Scientists should not have to defend their political or industrial affiliations with respect to scientific issues.
 This is tantamount to guilt by association and “attack the messenger” tactics, which are irrelevant as far as Nature is concerned.
 I’ve heard more than one scientist say, “Nature doesn’t give a damn about our opinions,” and it’s true.
 Science depends on the validity of observed data, and skeptical, probing analysis of that data.
 When the subject of study is human beings themselves, or products that could affect humans and the environment, then ethics comes into play, but this only extends so far as how to design experiments, or whether to do them at all, not what is discovered from observation.

 This is old news by now, but a ton of e-mails and source code were stolen from The University of East Anglia’s Climate Research Unit (CRU), also called the Hadley Center, on November 19, 2009, and made public.
 I hadn’t heard about it until the last week in November.
-You can see the e-mails here.
-WattsUpWithThat.com has been publishing a series of articles on what’s being discovered in them, which provides a good synopsis in case you don’t want to go through all of the e-mails yourself.
+WattsUpWithThat.com has been publishing a series of articles on what’s being discovered in the e-mails, which provides a good synopsis.
 I picked out some of them that I thought summed up their contents and implications: here, here, here, and here.
 The following two interviews with retired climatologist Dr. Tim Ball also summed it up pretty well:

 There are no forbidden questions in science, no matters too sensitive, or delicate to be probed, no sacred truths.
 Diversity and debate are valued.
 Opinions are encouraged to contend–substantively and in depth.